XTLS/go-win7/README-eng.md

 - Windows 8.1 Update 3 / Windows Server 2012 R2: Can run official distributed Go SDK and binaries built from official SDK.
 - Windows 7 SP1 / Windows Server 2008 R2 SP1:
   - Go 1.21rc1 ~ Go 1.21.4: Require update KB4474419 (SHA-2 code signing support update) installed.
 For computers that have Internet access, it is recommended to install KB4490628 (Servicing stack update) to install subsequent security update.
-  - Go 1.21.5 and onward: Cannot run official distributed SDK or binaries built from official SDK, because of a change of crypto API in toolchain.
+  - Go 1.21.5 and onward: Cannot run official distributed SDK or binaries built from official SDK, because of a change of crypto API in SDK.

 ### Go 1.22